Overview

 R v.
 Savage; DPP v.
 Parmenter [1992] 1 AC 699

-This case clarified the approach to mens rea in ABH cases.
+This landmark case clarifies the mens rea for ABH.

 R v.
 Roberts [1971] EWCA Crim 4

-Facts: The defendant made sexual advances towards a woman in a car.
-She jumped out of the moving vehicle, sustaining injuries.
+Facts: The defendant made unwanted sexual advances towards the victim while driving.
+Fearing further assault, the victim jumped from the moving car, sustaining injuries.

 Consent